"Communities of Interest" and Michigan's new approach to redistricting through an Independent Citizens Commission

 Free and open to the public.
 Reception to follow.

-In November, 2018, the citizens of Michigan passed Proposition 2, which amends the Michigan Constitution to place legislative and congressional redistricting in the hands of an independent redistricting commission composed of thirteen citizens.
-The amendment's criteria for the Independent Citizens Redistricting Commission places "Communities of Interest" (COIs) high on the list of priorities in designing new districts, following equal population, compliance with the Voting Rights Act, and continuity of district boundaries.
-However, COIs are a new concept for Michigan redistricting, and are not well defined in the amendment.
+In November, 2018, the citizens of Michigan passed Proposal 2, which amended the Michigan Constitution to place legislative and congressional redistricting in the hands of a 13-member Independent Citizens Redistricting Commission.
+The amendment requires the Commission to draw Michigan's election district maps in a fair and transparent way using public input.
+Commission-drawn maps must meet strict, prioritized criteria listed in the amendment.
+"Communities of Interest" (COIs) are high on the list of priorities in drawing new districts, after equal population, compliance with the Voting Rights Act, and contiguity.
+However, COIs are a new concept for Michigan redistricting and are defined broadly in the amendment.

-A panel of experts will share how COI's factor into the redistricting process, and how citizens can be involved in the process.
+A panel of experts will share how COIs factor into the redistricting process, and how citizens can be involved in helping the Commission incorporate COIs in Michigan's next set of election district maps.

 Panelists will discuss: